BrujoCervino/F---3d-Platformer/README.md

   ‡ R                     - Stomp

-  ‡ Q (in air)            - Air Dash.
+  ‡ Q/Shift (in air)      - Air Dash.
 One extra air dash is granted if the player shrinks in midair.

   ‡ Esc/Tab               - Pause